I knew I was procrastinating but sometimes I hate when I have to make decisions.

-4. Consider the consequences of decisions you make
+4. Consider the consequences when you make decisions

-You will be wasting your time if you try to convince me that you’re past 25 years of age, you have started a business and you're successfully making decisions and carrying them out, with no thought of the consequences.
+You will be wasting your time if you try to convince me of the following.
+You're past 25 years of age, you have started a business and you're successfully making decisions and carrying them out, with no thought of the consequences.

 If you think that you can make decisions in and for your business without first considering all the angles, trust me, you will not remain in business for very long.

-Thinking of the consequences of my decisions is a big part of how I make decisions.
+Thinking of the consequences of your decisions is a big part of how you should make decisions.

-And any other structured decision-making processes.
+And most of the other formal, structured decision-making models.
 They are not quite right for your small business.

-I can say this because I had to study them to pass many business courses and I would be the first to admit, they work well in organisational life.
+I can say this because I had to study several of them to pass many business courses.
+I also used them in another life when I worked for fairly big organisations.
+Consequently, I would be the first to admit, they work well for those situations.

-However, when I went “live” in my small businesses, it was common sense and business experience which provided me with the best decisions.
+However, when I went “live” in my small businesses, it was common sense, business experience and practical approaches like the one describe at #4 above, which helped me to make really good decisions.

 6. Deciding not to decide is ever so much BF

-Deciding not to decide should have no part in any decision-making process.
+Deciding not to decide should have no part in any decision-making process in your business.

 To me, decision-making is a linear process it is not a loop.

-When you adopt and practice the 7 steps above, making decisions will become easier and faster and you will make smarter decisions.
+When you adopt and practice the 7 steps above, making decisions will become easier and faster for you and you will make smarter decisions.